beautyjoy/beautyjoy.github.io/sigcse-csp-forum/index.md

 * Michael Ball, The Beauty and Joy of Computing, UC Berkeley
 * Dan Garcia, The Beauty and Joy of Computing, UC Berkeley
 * Tiffany Barnes, The Beauty and Joy of Computing, North Carolina State University

+## Contact Email
+If you have any questions, please email [sigcse-csp-forum@bjc.berkeley.edu](mailto:sigcse-csp-forum@bjc.berkeley.edu)

 We look forward to seeing you at the CS Principles Providers and Teachers Forum!